pgwart/astr-302-w21-project/README.md

 To use, import into a Jupyter notebook and call the plots() function, then specify parameters with widgets.
 There are also widgets for controlling the appearance of the
 Hess diagram.

 There is a slight delay after updating parameters as it must run a new query.
-If the query finds no stars, such as a target outside of the survey, blank plots will be generated.
+If the query is empty, such as a target outside of the survey, blank plots will be generated.